NimaMaxi/waitlist-mini-app/README.md

 To publish your app, create a post in the Base app with your app's URL.

 ## Learn More
-Update: 2025-10-12 — small contribution by NimaMaxii.
+Update: 2025-10-12 — small contribution by NimaMaxi.
 For detailed step-by-step instructions, see the [Create a Mini App tutorial](https://docs.base.org/docs/mini-apps/quickstart/create-new-miniapp/) in the Base documentation.